Lance Gibbs: Biography

 In 1967, Gibbs played for Warwickshire in the English County Championship, for whom he would continue to appear each season until 1973, although his appearances in 1969 and 1973 were reduced because of his commitments with West Indies' tours of England.
 In 1970, after a winter spent with South Australia, he took a career-best 8/37 against Glamorgan, but by far his most successful season in England was 1971 in which Gibbs claimed 131 first-class wickets at only 18.89, with nine five-wicket hauls.
 This exceptional performance gained Gibbs a Wisden Cricketer of the Year award in the following year's Almanack.
-He has been retrospectively ranked by the ICC as the top bowler in Test cricket for five consecutive years starting from 1964.
+He has been retrospectively ranked by the ICC as the top bowler in Test cricket from April 1965 until January 1969.

 In 1973, at the age of almost 39, Gibbs made his One Day International debut against England at Leeds as part of the Prudential Trophy tournament, taking the wicket of England captain Mike Denness.
 He played only two further ODIs: the first again being against England two days later at the Oval (11–4–12–1 and the wicket of John Jameson), and a single outing against Sri Lanka at Manchester in the 1975 World Cup, in which he bowled just four overs without success.

 Gibbs' last Test matches were played on the tour of Australia in 1975–76.
 Although he played in all six Tests, and took 5/102 in the first innings of the first Test at Brisbane, his 16 wickets came at an average of over 40, the worst of his five series against these opponents.
 He passed the milestone of 300 Test victims at Perth by dismissing Gary Gilmour.
 His last Test match, and indeed his last appearance in senior cricket of any description, was at Melbourne, his 309th and final Test wicket being that – again – of Gilmour.

 He was, however, a very poor batsman, who never made a half-century in first-class cricket.

 After his retirement from the game, Gibbs emigrated to the United States, but returned to prominence briefly in 1991 when he managed West Indies' tour to England.
 Gibbs is involved with the Lawrence Rowe Foundation, which helps at-risk kids.

 Gibbs is the cousin of another West Indies cricketer, Clive Lloyd, with whom he appeared for West Indies on a number of occasions.